Waseem Asghar, PhD.

-Assistant Professor, Department of Computer Engineering & Electrical Engineering and Computer Science Department, and Department of Biological Sciences (Courtesy Appointment), Florida Atlantic University.
+Associate Professor, Department of Electrical Engineering and Computer Science, Florida Atlantic University

 Stanford School of Medicine, Stanford University (05/2014 – 08/2014)

-PhD: University of Texas at Arlington, TX (Spring 2012)
+PhD (Electrical Engineering), University of Texas at Arlington (Spring 2012)

 BS in Electrical Engineering, University of Engineering and Technology, Lahore Pakistan (Fall 2007)